Information and Login

 Configuration

 The objective of the Web Enabled Drilling Simulator is to run simulations.
-However, to create a simulation, you need to have a configuration in place.
+However, to create a simulation, you need to have a valid configuration in place.
 It is important to understand that each simulation is based on a distinct configuration.

 A configuration consists of hundreds of input parameters that are used by the computer models to calculate the well flow and drillstring behavior.
 When you change one or several of the input parameters in the configuration, it will affect the results when running a simulation.